How to Obtain a Mortgage Under TRID

 Borrowers Can Help to Streamline the TRID Process

-- Changes in the purchase contract;
+- Changes in the purchase contract

-- Mortgage loan officer mistakes;
+- Mortgage loan officer mistakes

 The Loan Estimate for TRID

 Ways Borrowers Can Avoid Delays

-1. Your best insurance is to select a qualified mortgage loan officer who thoroughly understands how TRID works and can explain every step of the process to you, in addition to carefully vetting the title/escrow company.
+Your best insurance is to select a qualified mortgage loan officer who thoroughly understands how TRID works and can explain every step of the process to you.
+Your loan officer should also carefully vet the title/escrow company.

 Collaboration between the two is imperative.
 Loan officers and escrow officers who close a lot of transactions tend to use systems that prevent mistakes or errors.